faridani/hugging-llama/README.md

 The server binds to `127.0.0.1` by default.
 Use `--host 0.0.0.0` in Docker or trusted networks.
 TLS can be configured through Uvicorn settings.

+To change the default port without updating every command invocation, set the `OLLAMA_LOCAL_PORT` environment variable.
+The CLI picks up this value for both `serve` (as the default for `--port`) and for the default `--url` used by other subcommands.

 ## CLI Examples

 ```bash